What are cellar spiders?

 As their name suggests, cellar spiders like to set up their homes in dark, damp basement corners, sheds, warehouses, and crawl spaces.
 These spiders spin large, loose webs that are a chaos of fibers tucked away in dark corners to catch insects.
 These conditions make it easier for them to hide away.

 Cellars are harmless spiders that appear on every continent except for Antarctica and are commonly mistaken for daddy longlegs because of their leg length.
 While not dangerous, cellar spider’s large webs can be difficult to remove, making them a nuisance.
 Cellar spiders may also bite, though their mouths are too weak to break through human skin and inject venom.

-Prosite Pest Control specializes in pest control services tailored to eliminating pests in Central Washington homes.
+Prosite Pest Control specializes in pest control services tailored to eliminating pests like spiders in Central Washington homes.
 After inspection, we target and eliminate cellar spiders, offer routine follow-ups to ensure that your home is fully rid of spiders, and provide tips to prevent re-infestations.
-Check out our homepage pest control page for more information on how we can keep your home pest-free.
+Contact us today to learn more about our pest control treatments for spiders in Ellensburg and the surrounding area Check out our homepage pest control page for more information on how we can keep your home pest-free.

-There are several effective techniques for preventing problems with cellar spiders.
-Here are some of the most impactful that you can start using around your home:
+There are several effective techniques for preventing problems with cellar spiders in Ellensburg.
+Here are some of the most impactful tips that you can start using around your home: